The Department of Health Remit to NHS Digital for 2017/18

-The Health and Social Care Information Centre (publicly known as NHS Digital and referred to henceforth as NHS Digital) is an executive non-departmental public body, accountable to the Secretary of State for Health and to Parliament.
+The Health and Social Care Information Centre (publicly known as NHS Digital and referred to henceforth as NHSD) is an executive non-departmental public body, accountable to the Secretary of State for Health and to Parliament.

-The operational relationship between DH and NHS Digital is set out in the Framework Agreement signed by both parties.
+The operational relationship between DH and NHSD is set out in the Framework Agreement signed by both parties.

 The priorities for the health and care system in operational, policy and development terms are set out in the:

-DH, NHS Digital, NHS England and NHS Improvement have designed a revised model for technology and information governance.
-This clarifies accountability and assurance, following operationalisation of the Health and Social Care Act 2012, in specific reference to technology and information programmes.
-To clarify commissioning, funding, accountability and delivery, a Chief Clinical Information Officer (CCIO) has been appointed, given a system wide remit by DH and employed by NHS England (reporting into NHS England and NHS Improvement).
-The key elements of the new governance approach are:
+DH, NHSD, NHS England and NHS Improvement have designed a revised model for technology and information governance with the intention of clarifying accountability and assurance following operationalisation of the Health and Social Care Act 2012 in specific reference to technology and information programmes.
+To clarify commissioning, funding, accountability and delivery, a Chief Clinical Information Officer (CCIO) has been appointed, given a system wide remit by DH and employed by NHS England (reporting into NHS England and NHS Improvement), and the key elements of the new governance approach are:-

-- The CCIO chairs the National Information Board and the Digital Delivery Board (DDB) and identifies and prioritises the technology and information requirements of the health and care system and commissions services, within the context and constraints of the information and technology implementation domains and funding.
+- CCIO chairs the National Information Board and the Digital Delivery Board (DDB) and identifies and prioritises the technology and information requirements of the health and care system and commissions services, within the context and constraints of the information and technology implementation domains and funding

-- DH provides capital, revenue and administrative funding directly to NHS Digital, for which NHS Digital is accountable, reporting to DDB, DH and the NHS Digital Board.
+- DH provides capital, revenue and administrative funding directly to NHSD, for which the NHSD is accountable, reporting to DDB, DH and the NHS Digital Board.

-- NHS Digital is the principal delivery partner for technology and information programmes and services, utilising direct delivery and wider procurement and contracts as appropriate.
+- NHSD is the principal delivery partner for technology and information programmes and services, utilising direct delivery and wider procurement and contracts as appropriate.

-- The CCIO and DH discharge prioritisation discussions and funding allocation for technology and information programmes, in full discussion with NHS Digital, through the DDB.
+- The CCIO and DH discharge prioritisation discussions and funding allocation for technology and information programmes, in full discussion with NHSD, through the Digital Delivery Board (DDB).
 This is the primary mechanism for oversight, approvals and assurance, although elements of key programmes sit within wider accountability and governance contexts.
-It also provides a single place to discuss interactions with wider NHS Digital activity and to drive benefits realisation.
+It also provides a single place to discuss interactions with wider NHSD activity and to drive benefits realisation.

-This DH to NHS Digital remit enables the DH and the CCIO to set out the deliverables and requirements for a defined period, to which NHS Digital responds with a formal annual business plan.
+This DH to NHSD remit enables the DH and the CCIO to set out the deliverables and requirements for a defined period, to which NHSD responds with a formal annual business plan.

 The purpose of this document is to set out:

-- The operating context for NHS Digital, briefly restating accountability and funding flows.
+- The operating context for NHSD, briefly restating accountability and funding flows

-- The outcomes and organisational objectives which the DH expects NHS Digital to deliver during 2017/18, drawn from the Single Departmental Plan and Ministerial priorities, and reflecting continuing statutory functions and activity within NHS Digital.
+The outcomes and organisational objectives which the DH expects NHSD to deliver and reflect in its business plan, drawn from the Single Departmental Plan and Ministerial priorities, and reflecting continuing statutory functions and continuing activity within NHSD.

-As ever, there is the need and expectation that NHS Digital should work collaboratively with key players across health, public health and social care in supporting the system to make the best use of resources and improving health and care outcomes.
-The Department will look to NHS Digital to play a key role, working collaboratively with key players across health, public health and social care, in transforming the use of technology, digital services and data across the system to support service improvement and effective demand management.
-NHS Digital has a responsibility to exercise financial control and also to contribute to supporting the effective management of finances across the system.
+As ever, there is the need and expectation that NHSD should work collaboratively with key players across health, public health and social care in supporting the system to make the best use of resources and improving health and care outcomes.
+The Department will look to NHSD to play a key role, working collaboratively with key players across health, public health and social care, in transforming the use of technology, digital services and data across the system to support service improvement and effective demand management.
+NHSD has a responsibility to exercise financial control and also to contribute to supporting the effective management of finances across the system.

-The DH will hold NHS Digital to account through quarterly accountability meetings for the elements of the DH remit, and for NHS Digital's fulfilment of its role within the wider health and care system.
-DH will also hold regular accountability discussions directly with the CCIO in relation to the DH to CCIO remit.
+The DH will hold NHSD to account through quarterly accountability meetings for the elements of the DH remit, and for NHSD's fulfilment of its role within the wider health and care system.
+DH will also hold regular accountability discussions directly with CCIO in relation to the DH to CCIO remit.
 The purpose of these meetings is to provide the assurance which DH requires for each of its ALBs or delegated functions and to discuss issues which require DH's intervention or action.
 They will not duplicate actions undertaken within DDB.

-The DH will continue to assure and advocate for NHS Digital through formal, appropriate and proportionate sponsorship arrangements, committing to these being as light touch as possible commensurate with the level of risk whilst providing adequate assurance.
+The DH will continue to assure and advocate for NHSD through formal, appropriate and proportionate sponsorship arrangements, committing to these being as light touch as possible commensurate with the level of risk whilst providing adequate assurance.

-Under the provisions of the agreed governance mechanism for the ten implementation domains, DH expects the CCIO, via the DDB, to hold NHS Digital to account for delivery of the domains and constituent programmes and activity and to work in partnership to ensure the seamless delivery of aligned technology and information services.
+Under the provisions of the agreed governance mechanism for the ten implementation domains, DH expects the CCIO, via the Digital Delivery Board, to hold NHSD to account for delivery of the domains and constituent programmes and activity and to work in partnership to ensure the seamless delivery of aligned technology and information services.
 The CCIO will ultimately be accountable to DH and Parliament for their system-wide functions as detailed in the DH remit to the CCIO.

-NHS Digital remains accountable to its Chair and Board for all aspects of planning, operation and delivery.
-The CCIO and a senior representative from DH will also attend the NHS Digital Board meetings as fully participating but non-voting (ex-officio) members.
+NHSD remains accountable to its Chair and Board for all aspects of planning, operation and delivery.
+The CCIO and a senior representative from DH will also attend NHSD Board meetings as fully participating but non-voting (ex-officio) members.

-The accountability mechanisms and governance for the cross-system informatics portfolio, and the respective roles of DH, NHS Digital, the CCIO and other parties are described in the jointly agreed information and Technology Governance Overview Paper issued on 23 March 2017.
+The accountability mechanisms and governance for the cross-system informatics portfolio, and the respective roles of DH, NHSD, the CCIO and other parties are described in the jointly agreed Governance Paper appended at Annex C.

-This DH remit, together with the prioritised set of domains and programmes agreed by the CCIO via DDB should encompass the totality of the system requirement of NHS Digital.
+This DH remit, together with the prioritised set of domains and programmes agreed by the CCIO via DDB should encompass the totality of the system requirement of NHSD.

 At a high level DH and the CCIO (DDB's)'s expectations, cover:

-- Effective delivery of the milestones and outcomes defined by the DDB in fulfilment of the implementation domains and programmes for Personalised Health and Care 2020, including whole programme and annual deliverables and realisation of benefits.
+- Effective delivery of the milestones and outcomes defined by the Digital Delivery Board in fulfilment of the implementation domains and programmes for Personalised Health and Care 2020, including whole programme and annual deliverables and realisation of benefits.

-- Organisational and strategic development objectives for NHS Digital to enable it to fulfil the role DH requires it to play in the health and care system, with associated assurance, risk management and core corporate functions
+- Organisational and strategic development objectives for NHSD to enable it to fulfil the role DH requires it to play in the health and care system, with associated assurance, risk management and core corporate functions

-- NHS Digital's statutory functions including effective support to Parliament and compliance with required reporting, approvals and controls.
+- NHSD's statutory functions including effective support to parliament and compliance with required reporting, approvals and controls.

-- NHS Digital's provision and monitoring of 'live services' to support the health and care system, and which form part of the critical national infrastructure.
-In practice the DH will expect this to be discharged by the CCIO and managed through DDB, especially in terms of service requirements for major systems and infrastructure programmes, but it is included here to ensure that all live services or legacy systems provided by NHS Digital are fully enabled via the remit.
+- NHSD's provision and monitoring of 'live services' to support the health and care system, and which form part of the critical national infrastructure.
+In practice the DH will expect this to be discharged by the CCIO and managed through DDB, especially in terms of service requirements for major systems and infrastructure programmes, but is included here to ensure that all live services or legacy systems provided by NHSD are fully enabled via the remit.

 - Data collections and activity associated with datasets required by DH, and wider national clinical audits and key populations health survey.
-In practice we expect that the key decisions will be made through DDB, and its supporting Data Co-ordination Board, with mechanisms for the engagement of appropriate stakeholders, and recognising that NHS Digital remains the owner and data controller in line with statutory functions.
+In practice we expect that the key decisions will be made through DDB, and its supporting Data Co-ordination Board, with appropriate mechanisms for the engagement of appropriate stakeholders, and recognising that NHSD remains the owner and data controller in line with statutory functions.

-- Objectives associated with public transparency and NHS Digital publications.
+- Objectives associated with public transparency and NHSD publications

-- NHS Digital's lead role in the reduction of burden across the system, and the provision of advice and reporting to the Secretary of State.
+- NHSD's lead role in the reduction of burden across the system, and the provision of advice and reporting to the Secretary of State

 - Cyber security including investigatory activity and work with the security services

-- Emerging policy activity where DH requires NHS Digital to contribute to assessments of policy feasibility, impact, timetable and cost.
+- Emerging policy activity where DH requires NHSD to contribute to assessments of policy feasibility, impact, timetable and cost

-- Ongoing policy objectives where NHS Digital has committed to delivering a service or function.
+- Ongoing policy objectives where NHSD has committed to delivering a service or function

-- The stating of service requirements for agreed major live services and the convening of discussions through the DDB to balance services levels and affordability in order to define SLAs.
+- The stating of service requirements for agreed major live services and the convening of discussions through the Digital Delivery Board (DDB) to balance services levels and affordability in order to define SLAs.

-- Commissions to NHS Digital for horizon scanning or early programme scoping arising from technology focussed work undertaken by the National Information Board and in support of the Five Year Forward View.
+- Commissions to NHSD for horizon scanning or early programme scoping arising from technology focussed work undertaken by the National Information Board and in support of the Five Year Forward View